The Best Time to Visit Zion National Park: Month-by-Month Guide

 - Golden cottonwoods along the river (peak late October–early November)

-- Best for: Angels Landing, Observation Point, photography.
+- Best for: Angels Landing, Observation Point, longer, strenuous hikes.

 Guide Insight: